Brian Stokes Mitchell

 Brian Stokes Mitchell (born October 31, 1957) is an American actor and singer.
 A powerful baritone, he has been one of the central leading men of the Broadway theater since the 1990s.
-He won the Tony Award for Best Actor in a Musical in 2000 for his performance in Kiss Me, Kate.
+He has received numerous accolades including a Tony Award, a Drama Desk Award, Outer Critics Circle Award and a nomination for a Grammy Award.
+In 2016 he received the Isabelle Stevenson Award.

+Mitchell won the Tony Award for Best Actor in a Musical for his performance as Fred Graham / Petruchio in the Broadway revival of Kiss Me, Kate (2000).
+His other Tony-nominated performances were in Ragtime (1998), King Hedley II (2001), and Man of La Mancha (2003).
+Mitchell's other notable roles include in Oh, Kay!
+(1991), Jelly's Last Jam (1992), Kiss of the Spider Woman (1993), Sweeney Todd: The Demon Barber of Fleet Street (2002), South Pacific (2005), Les Misérables (2008), Guys and Dolls (2009), Women on the Verge of a Nervous Breakdown (2010), Oliver!
+(2012), Camelot (2014), Shuffle Along (2016), and Love Life (2025).

+Mitchell is also known for his television roles, including Dr. Justin Jackson in the CBS medical drama Trapper John, M.D.
+(1979 to 1986) and recurring roles on shows such as Frasier, Glee, Mr. Robot, The Path, Billions, and The Good Fight.
+He took the role of Walt in the CBS sitcom Fam (2019).
+He received a Grammy Award for Best Spoken Word Album nomination for The Complete Shakespeare Sonnets in 2001.

-Early life
+Early life and education

 Mitchell was born in Seattle, Washington, the youngest of four children of George Mitchell, an electronics engineer, and his wife Lillian (née Stokes), a school administrator.
 Mitchell grew up at various U.S. military bases overseas, where his father was a civilian engineer for the U.S. Navy.
-As a young boy, he lived in San Diego, California, where he began acting in school musicals.
+When the family settled in San Diego, California, he began acting in junior high musicals.
 He did not attend college, having begun performing professionally while a student at Patrick Henry High School, although he did have private teachers in both acting and voice in his teen years.
 He has said that he studied film scoring, orchestration, and conducting through UCLA.
 Prior to Ragtime, he was known professionally as Brian Mitchell.